grantjenks/python-diskcache/docs/cache-benchmarks.rst

     Total     98999                                                     2.669s
 ========= ========= ========= ========= ========= ========= ========= =========

-Memcached performance is low latency and very stable.
+Memcached performance is low latency and stable.

 ========= ========= ========= ========= ========= ========= ========= =========
 Timings for redis.StrictRedis